lun0522/Notes/CppLang.md

 };
 ```

-We cannot take the address of a non-`static` memebr function, but we can use a **pointer to member** to indirectly refer to a memebr of a class:
+We cannot take the address of a non-`static` member function, but we can use a **pointer to member** to indirectly refer to a member of a class:

 ```cpp
 class Motor {